 There are no benefits available for partial or short-term disability, but you can get a “closed period” of full disability benefits if you are out of work for more than 12 months then go back to work

 While these criteria sound straightforward, it’s important to understand that the SSA determines whether or not you are disabled.
-You will need to carefully document your disability to support your claim – this is where a Baltimore disability lawyer can help.
+You will need to carefully document your disability to support your claim – this is where a Baltimore Social Security lawyer can help.

 Filing Your Claim with a Baltimore Disability Lawyer